 - visa assistance

-- travel, medical checks, insurance
+- travel, medical checks, insurance and access to psycho-social support

 - salary, living allowance, superannuation